Really Big Guns

 |No, we're not talking about these big guns|

-Some of these aren't the biggest guns - the U-boats, for example, didn't have huge guns - but those are included because the camera really catches them in all their mammoth glory.
+Some of these pictures aren't actually of the biggest guns - the U-boats, for example, didn't have huge guns - but those are included because the camera really catches them in all their mammoth glory.
 You'll be just as dead if one of those hits you.
 These go all the way up to 280mm railway guns - those are big guns.
 In general, the biggest guns were naval artillery on battleships, but it's only when you put them on land and stand a man next to them that you get the sheer impact.
 And, believe it or not, the Germans had plans to put the the biggest naval artillery onto tanks.
 Yes, the Germans thought big.

 |USS California 14 inch main guns|